 - Urethrocele (most of the time the cystocele and urethrocele occur in combination – cystourethrocele)

 A cystocele occurs when the bladder falls or descends from its normal position.
 The most common symptom associated with cystocele is difficulty in completely emptying the bladder.
 This can be associated with bladder infections.
 Large cystoceles can cause the bladder to overfill and allow small amounts of urine to leak.
 Leakage is most common during activity such as walking or bouts of coughing.

 A urethrocele usually occurs in conjunction with a cystocele.
 Both of these conditions result in, among other things, involuntary loss of urine, particularly when there is increased pressure in the abdomen, caused by walking, jumping, coughing, sneezing, laughing, or sudden movements.
 Rectoceles happens when the rectum bulges into or out of the vagina.

 Rectoceles usually occur as a result of injuries sustained during childbirth.
 With a weakened or bulging rectum, bowel movements become more difficult.

 An enterocele is the bulging of small intestines into the back wall of the vagina.

 The diagnosis of these problems includes a thorough history and physical examination.
-Other tests, depending on the circumstances, include a “Q-tip” test, urodynamic studies (a painless fifteen to twenty minute computerized bladder and urethra functional study), urethrocystoscopy (instrument used to evaluate the inside of the bladder and urethra),
+Other tests, depending on the circumstances, include a “Q-tip” test, urodynamic studies (a painless fifteen to twenty-minute computerized bladder and urethra functional study), urethrocystoscopy (an instrument used to evaluate the inside of the bladder and urethra),

 and X-rays of the urinary system.